 NEW HAVEN, Conn.
-(WTNH) — New Haven Police said Wednesday that the 8-month-old girl found abandoned in a dumpster remains hospitalized at Yale New Haven Children’s Hospital, recovering from severe burns.
+(WTNH) — New Haven Police said Tuesday that the 8-month-old girl found severely burned and abandoned in a dumpster last week has been released from Yale-New Haven Children’s Hospital to family members.

 Perry Dennis, who lives at the Presidential Gardens apartment complex on Dixwell Avenue, said he found the child when he went to throw out a box of Corn Flakes.

 Maintenance worker Rick Chardon, who was there to help, said she had horrible burns on both hands.